by Bruce Dunlavy

 All that preparation and all that effort netted a seriously diminished result when Abou-Arab entered an Alford Plea to involuntary manslaughter and aggravated arson and received a sentence of 20 years’ imprisonment.
 Although Abou-Arab is 64 and thus likely to be incarcerated for most, if not all, of the rest of his life, prosecutors, the TFD, and the public felt he had gotten off easy.

-What was the statement the witness made that immediately stopped the trial and led to a conviction on lesser charges?
+What was the statement the witness made that immediately stopped the trial and led to a plea deal on lesser charges?
 It was a clause uttered by Toledo Police Department Detective Sergeant Keefe Snyder in response to defense attorney Pete Rost’s inquiry about how Snyder could say he knew Abou-Arab had lied to police.
 Snyder replied, “I did have knowledge that he had obviously failed a polygraph.”

 A polygraph – often called a “lie detector” – is a machine that is believed by the uninformed to be a reliable means of determining whether a subject is lying or telling the truth.
 Polygraph test results are generally inadmissible in court, but are widely thought by the public to be trustworthy indicators of veracity.
 The mere mention of a polygraph “failure” in the Abou-Arab case was enough to prejudice the jury and cause the judge to dismiss them and end the trial proceedings.